Contact

 What if the respondent does not return the acknowledgement of service form?

-How long do I have to wait before I can apply for the decree nisi to be made absolute?
+How long do I have to wait before I can apply for the conditional order to be made final?

 Six weeks and one day.
-After this you can apply for the decree absolute.
+After this you can apply for the conditional order to be made final.

 Financial disputes: do I have to go to court?